So you wanna start a blog, eh? Eeeeeeexcellent!

 Regardless of what design route you choose, take the time to customize your chosen template or theme to fit with your brand!
 I recommend creating a style guide for your blog where you keep track of the colors, fonts and all design elements that you'll be using for brand consistency.
 You'll want to use these design elements not just on your blog, but across all your branding materials!

-Speaking of stock photos, you can grab 15 stock photos for FREE that I shot with my own two hands by clicking on the pink button below!
+Speaking of stock photos, you can grab 15 stock photos for FREE that I shot with my own two hands by clicking below!
 (Fact; I LOVE taking stock photos!)

 - If you'd like to use some stock photography, here's a few different options: